-Air suspension kits are also adjustable.
-This means you’ll be able to adjust the height and the stiffness of the system to your exact preferences.
+- Adjustability: Air suspension kits are adjustable, meaning you'll be able to adjust the height and stiffness of the system to your exact preferences.
 With the simple push of a button, the compressor can inflate or deflate each air spring as needed to help your car produce the exact performance you want.

-Best of all, air suspension kits can improve carrying capabilities.
-When your vehicle is lifted, the air springs can support any extra weight in the cargo area and passenger area.
-So as you travel, your car stays level, which reduces the risk of bottoming out, rear end sag, and excessive tire wear and tear.
+- Improve carrying capabilities: When your vehicle is lifted, the air springs can support any extra weight in the cargo area and passenger area.
+As you travel, your vehicle will stay level, reducing the risk of bottoming out, rear end sag, and excessive tire wear and tear.

-While air suspension kits help your car achieve a great performance, there are a few drawbacks you should consider.
+While air suspension kits help your car achieve great performance, there are a few drawbacks you should consider.
 For example, air suspension parts deteriorate and break down faster than others.
+This could lead to higher maintenance costs for repairing moving parts or replacing complex systems components.
+This system is also more costly upfront than other suspensions and may not last as long.

-Coilover suspension kits use traditional coil springs to adjust the height of your vehicle.
-Some kits will raise your car while others can lower its stance for improved performance.
-They’ll also work to support your vehicle to enhances its load and towing capacities.
+Coilover suspensions use traditional coil springs to adjust your vehicle's height.
+You can use some kits to raise your vehicle, while others enable you to lower its stance for improved performance.
+They'll also work to support your vehicle to enhance its towing and load capacities.

 However, unlike air suspension kits, coilover kits only use springs to help your car achieve a smooth performance.
 With that said, coilovers aren't as versatile as air suspension kits.
 You can switch out the coils to experience a softer or firmer performance or a different ride height, but it won't be as easy as pushing a button.

-Fortunately, coilover suspension kits do have some exclusive benefits.
-For example, they’re known to be more durable than air suspension kits.
-This means they’ll be able to withstand wear and tear more and last longer than air suspension parts.
+- Durability: Coilover suspensions are known to be more durable than air ride systems.
+This means they'll be able to withstand wear and tear more and last longer than air suspension parts.

 Choosing Your Suspension Kit

-Both an air suspension kit and a coilover suspension kit deliver a great performance for most cars.
+Both an air suspension kit and a coilover suspension kits deliver a great performance for most cars.
 With that said, choosing one for your vehicle will depend on your specific needs.
+Whether air suspension is better than coilovers depends on what you're looking to gain from the upgrade.